Move-in Schedule: Spring 2020 Wabash Building and University Center

 Wabash Building Residents

 The Wabash Building is located at 425 South Wabash Avenue between Van Buren and Congress.
 Wabash Avenue is a one-way street going southbound.
-We encourage you to approach Wabash from the North, going South to avoid congestion on the corner of Van Buren and Wabash.
+We encourage you to approach Wabash North of Van Buren so that we can avoid congestion on the corner of Van Buren and Wabash.

-Every student living in the Wabash building has their own personal mailbox.
+Every student living in the Wabash building has their own mailbox.
 Mailbox number and combination will be emailed to the student at their Roosevelt email account soon after moving in.
-Students are able to receive packages at the Wabash Building any time after Monday, January 14th.
-To retrieve packages sent to Roosevelt upon arriving to campus, students should visit the Mail room, located on the 1st floor of the Auditorium building, in the lobby.
+Students can receive packages at the Wabash Building starting on January 12th.
+To retrieve packages sent to Roosevelt upon arriving at campus, students should visit the Mail room, located on the 1st floor of the Auditorium building, in the lobby.
+Students living at the University Center may receive packages no earlier than 48 hours prior to their move-in day.

 UNIVERSITY CENTER Residents